- The Gienger’s tried and proven 11 tenets for a successful relationship

 3. Maintain a United Front at All Times

-Here’s how Kylon tells it: “If there's a certain decision that we need to make at work and Te and I are in it together, we'll discuss it, come up with a solution we both agree on, and then we'll present it to partners, vendors, or anybody else that's in the business.”
+Here’s how Kylon tells it: “If there's a certain decision that we need to make at work and Te and I are in it together, we'll discuss it, come up with a solution we both agree on, and then we'll present it to business partners, vendors, or anybody else.”

 Te added, “We made a vow early on that there’s nothing in business that's more important than our relationship.
 And so if we're finding conflict in a certain area, we take a step back and try to unpack that as much as possible before actually making a decision and presenting it to other people so that we are a united front.”